For a pricing ready reckoner, choose the Consulting Fee Schedule.

 Our prices are tuned to the ‘missing middle’, that is, ordinary people and small businesses prepared to pay reasonable prices for quality but who avoid exorbitance.
 We sharpen legal prices by –

 - heading off problems with early intervention (including introducing you to other service providers);

-- efficiency (especially use of automation and systems); and
+- efficiency (especially use of automation, systems, AI); and

 - narrow scope options (designed to serve clients only as needed to complete tasks themselves – sometimes known as ‘unbundling’).

 That said, we are a full-service general practice with long-term private clients whom we act in disputes, commercial negotiations, property transactions and estate matters.
 We decline work which is not justified on cost-benefit analysis.
 At the start of new matters, we require a downpayment into our trust account.

 If you already have a bill from us and would like to know your payment options (including payment plans) then please click the button below.

 The following is a prescribed notice under the Legal Profession Act 2007 (s 308(5))